juandaabril/bank-ddd-kata/README.md

-This project was made as a learning process of DDD (tactical design) and Nestjs.
+This project was made as a learning process of DDD (tactical design) and different technologies.

 ## Uses Cases
 This project was designed do cover the following use cases and requirements: